 Also predating the 3.5 mm plug, the 6.35 is still widely used in professional studio headphones.
 Preferred by musicians, the 6.35 is a TRS connector which gives it balance.

-The red, yellow and white connectors of the RCA are quite familiar to anyone who has tried to connect DVDs and other audio-visual equipment.
-The separate pins are meant to accommodate the multiple function of the cable, transferring both audio and visual.
+The RCA’s red, yellow, and white connectors are quite familiar to anyone who has tried to connect DVDs and other audio-visual equipment.
+The separate pins are meant to accommodate the multiple functions of the cable, transferring both audio and visual.

-Although not commonly used with headphones, the TOSLINK is quite a preferred connector in high quality audio-video connections.
-It is often combined with RCA for a complete and high standard transfer.
+Although not commonly used with headphones, the TOSLINK is a preferred connector in high-quality audio-video connections.
+It is often combined with RCA for a complete and high-standard transfer.
 Despite the quality, this plug is not used as often because of the high cost.

-Found in many professional headphones, XLR is also used for professional video, lighting and audio equipments.
+Found in many professional headphones, XLR is also used for professional video, lighting and audio types of equipment.
 Circular in design, it usually has three pins that fit snugly.
 The resultant connection is stable and balanced.

-Four, five, six and seven pin XLR connectors are also found, but the three-pin design is most common.
-This pin design is seen in all kind of professional equipment, from PA systems, loudspeakers and microphones.
+Four, five, six and seven-pin XLR connectors are also found, but the most common three-pin design.
+This pin design is seen in professional equipment, from PA systems, loudspeakers and microphones.

-Today headphones are available with many different kind of connectors, depending on its usage, price and level of efficiency required.
+Today, headphones are available with many different kinds of connectors, depending on their usage, price, and efficiency level.
 These are some of the common connectors made by brass cable glands manufacturers.